 $ git push remote-name tag-name

-If you have several tags and want to send them at once:
+If you have several tags and want to send them all at once:

 $ git push remote-name --tags